Karunko13/BD2_Project/README.md

 # BD2_Project
-Console application written in c# with usage of MS SQL.
+Console application written in C#, with usage of MS SQL, as project for Databases part 2 course.
+AGH, WFiIS, Applied Computer Science.